YihuanHu/Leetcode-Cracker/dailyChallenge/day23*.md

     - when finding combinations from a single set, startIndex is necessary, like LC 77.
 Combinations and LC 216.
 Combination Sum III.
     - if the combinations are taken from multiple sets that do not affect each other, then startIndex is not needed like LC 17.
 Letter Combinations of a Phone Number
 - !!How to dupe the values:
-    - passing the same i in recursion
+    - passing the same i in recursion as startIndex
 - How to prune?
     -  firstly, sort the candidates and then check currrent sum > target
 ```python